getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

 ### Steps

-1. Create a data volume container to hold the letsencrypt certificates and account information.
+1. Create a data volume container to hold the Let's Encrypt certificates and account information.

     A data volume container is a container that exists only to house a Docker volume.
 It's usually implemented as a container whose process terminates immediately.
 To learn more, read the [data volume container tutorial]({{ site.baseurl }}/docs/tutorials/data-volume-containers/).